Electronics terminologies for beginners(Basic terms, 2024)

 Let’s get into the details of electronics terms and see what we can learn.

-I will keep it as simple as possible.
+As we will talk about the basic electronics terminologies, I will keep it as simple as possible, a beginner can also understand it.
 Let’s start learning the “ABC” of electronics.

 The first to start with is a charge.
 Also known as electric charge is the fundamental concept upon which other concepts are based.
 So pay a little more attention to it.